Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

-The ``fundamental theorem of Riemannian geometry'' holds for holomorphic metrics, more precisely: \begin{theorem} Let $g$ be a holomorphic metric on $M$.
+The ``fundamental theorem of Riemannian geometry'' holds for holomorphic metrics: \begin{theorem} Let $g$ be a holomorphic metric on $M$.
 There exists a unique torsion-free holomorphic connection $\nabla$ which parallelizes $g$, called its \emph{holomorphic Levi-Civita connection}.
 Moreover, $\nabla$ is the Levi-Civita connection of both the real and imaginary parts of $g$. \end{theorem}

-The proof of \autoref{thm:HolomorphicMetrics} is the same as the usual proof for Riemannian metrics: the fact that $\nabla$ is torsion-free and parallelizes $g$ implies that it has to satisfy the \emph{Koszul formula}:
+\begin{proof} The proof of \autoref{thm:HolomorphicMetrics} is the same as the usual proof for Riemannian metrics: the fact that $\nabla$ is torsion-free and parallelizes $g$ implies that it verifies the \emph{Koszul formula}:

-which shows existence and uniqueness.
+This formula gives existence and uniqueness.
 The fact that $\nabla$ is the Levi-Civita connection of $g_1$ and $g_2$ is derived by taking the real and imaginary parts of the formula.
 Since $g_1( \cdot , \cdot ) = g_2(J \cdot, \cdot)$, the fact that $g_1$ and $g_2$ are parallel implies that $J$ is parallel, so that $\nabla$ is a complex connection.
-Finally, we can also derive directly from the Koszul formula and $g$ being a holomorphic tensor field that $\nabla$ is a holomorphic connection.
+Finally, one derives from the Koszul formula and from $g$ being holomorphic that $\nabla$ is a holomorphic. \end{proof}